 Talk to me?
 What information would help you make better choices in your career?

 Hit reply and let me know where you want to go and what you need to know to get there.

 P.S.
-Job Hunt School is your ticket.
-Get on the right plane and leave the wrong one.
-You can enroll today.
+Job Hunt School is your ticket and we roll again this spring, Get on the list to be the first to know.
 P.S.
 Know someone who might like these emails?
 Forward this to them and tell them to click...